Criminal Justice (CRIJ)

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS

-CRIJ 4380 Criminal Justice Research 3 Credits
+CRIJ 4380 Criminal Justice Research Methods 3 Credits

 Department: College of Arts and Sciences